• About share house

 When you start living alone, you will incur many expenses, not just rent, but also food, utilities, communication costs, daily necessities, etc.

-If you earn 250,000 yen a month, you can live comfortably depending on how you manage your living expenses, but if you start living without a plan, you may find that it costs more than you expected.
-The largest component of living expenses is rent, followed by food, utilities, and communication fees.
-Although this varies depending on the region and lifestyle, knowing your spending trends is the first step to saving money.
+With a take-home pay of 250,000 yen, it's possible to live comfortably depending on how you manage your living expenses, but if you start living without a plan, you may find that it costs more than you expected.
+When it comes to the breakdown of living expenses, rent accounts for the largest proportion, followed by food, utilities, and communication costs.
+While this varies depending on your region and lifestyle, knowing your spending habits is the first step to saving money.

-Below, we will introduce specific amounts and living simulations for different rents, and explain information that will be useful in planning a comfortable life alone.
+Below, we will introduce specific amounts and lifestyle simulations for different rents, and explain information that will be useful for planning a comfortable life for yourself.

 What is the estimated rent?

-The general guideline for rent is "no more than one-third of your take-home pay," so if your take-home pay is 250,000 yen, the ideal amount would be around 83,000 yen.
+The general guideline for rent is "within one-third of your take-home pay," so if your take-home pay is 250,000 yen, the ideal rent would be around 83,000 yen.

-However, in areas where prices and rents are high, more and more people are looking for properties in the 60,000 to 70,000 yen range to live comfortably.
-Once you sign a contract, rent becomes a fixed cost that you will have to pay for a long period of time, so you need to make a careful decision.
+However, in areas where prices and rents are high, an increasing number of people are looking for properties in the 60,000 to 70,000 yen range to live comfortably.
+Once you sign a contract, rent becomes a fixed cost that you will continue to pay for a long period of time, so careful consideration is required when making a decision.

-Also, if your company offers a housing allowance, your actual burden will be lighter, so be sure to check whether or not it is provided.
-If you can keep your rent low, you can save money, pursue hobbies, and have more time to spend, so this is something you should consider as a top priority when reviewing your entire household budget.
+Also, if your company offers a housing allowance, your actual burden will be lighter, so be sure to check whether or not this is provided.
+If you can reduce your rent, you can use the money for savings, hobbies, and more comfort in your life, so this is something you should consider as a top priority when reviewing your entire household budget.

-The approximate living expenses for a single person, excluding rent, are as follows:
+The estimated living expenses for a single person, excluding rent, are as follows:

-• Utility bills: Varies depending on the season, but on average, around 10,000 yen (water, electricity, gas)
+• Utility bills: Varies depending on the season, but averages around 10,000 yen (water, electricity, gas).

-• Communication costs: If you use a low-cost SIM, you can keep the cost to less than 5,000 yen per month (smartphone + internet line).
+• Communication costs: If you use a low-cost SIM card, you can keep the cost under 5,000 yen per month (smartphone + internet connection).

 If you add in daily necessities and entertainment expenses, your living expenses excluding rent will be around 60,000 to 80,000 yen.
-In order to balance your income and expenses, it is important to be able to manage these variable expenses well.
+In order to balance your income and expenses, it is important to be able to effectively manage these variable costs.

 Living simulation by rent (60,000 to 100,000 yen)

-If you have a monthly salary of 250,000 yen and live in an apartment or condominium with rent of 60,000 to 100,000 yen, the following are lifestyle simulations.
+If you have a monthly salary of 250,000 yen and live in an apartment or condominium with rent of 60,000 to 100,000 yen, the following are lifestyle simulations for each.

 • Rent: 60,000 yen

-With the remaining 190,000 yen to live on, you will have more money to save and for hobbies, allowing you to live a relatively comfortable life.
+Since you can live on the remaining 190,000 yen, you will have more money to save and spend on hobbies, allowing you to live a relatively comfortable life.

 • Rent: 80,000 yen